Research News - September / October 2021 #5

 9 December Randomness and intuition in scientific discoveries.

->> Full programme Avignon
+>> Full Avignon programme

-The Directorate for Research and Innovation Support (DARI)
+The Research and Innovation Support Department (DARI)

->> The Directorate for Research and Innovation Support (DARI)
+>> The Research and Innovation Support Department (DARI)

 Form

-If you are part of the Avignon University community and have If you have a topic that could be the subject of a research news item, you can submit a message below.
+If you are part of the Avignon University community and have If you have a topic that could be the subject of a Research news item, you can submit a message below.
 Please provide as much information as possible: abstract, laboratory(ies) and person(s) involved, royalty-free visuals.

 By entering your request on this contact form, you agree that we may keep your data for the time necessary to provide you with an answer.
 The person in charge of the processing is Mr. the President of Avignon University and you can exercise the rights conferred to you by the General Data Protection Regulation by contacting the Data Protection Officer: dpo@univ-avignon.fr .